rizen211/submarinesn-torpedoes/API.md

 ### Renderer Registration

-Register renderers in the client initializer:
+Renderers are registered in the client initializer:

 ```java
 @Override